charlesweir/WordImagesAndTables/README.md

 ### Checking Installation

 <img align="right" src="images/LayoutTab.png">Restart Microsoft Word, and go to the **Layout** tab.
 There should be a new tab group containing six items, starting **New Figure** and **New Table**, as shown here.

+### If You Cannot Get Installation to Work

+If your computer is set up by an Information Systems department, then you may well be unable to install software, and you might even be unable to copy files to the Word STARTUP directory as described above.
+In that case you can copy the [*ImageAndTableSupport.dotm*](https://github.com/charlesweir/WordImagesAndTables/releases/latest/download/ImageAndTableSupport.dotm) file somewhere convenient in your working directory, and use [these instructions]( https://www.dummies.com/software/microsoft-office/word/how-to-change-a-documents-template-in-word-2016/) to attach the functions to the Word docx file you are working with.

 ## Upgrading and Uninstalling.